AtitShetty/DevOps-Robust-Continuous-Deployment/README.md

 - In this way we have achieved rolling updates.

-## Screencasts:
+## Checkbox.io Canary/Production Server

-- [Screencast for Deployment and Rolling Updates](https://youtu.be/nz1o3ZfMQMs)
-- [Screencast for Checkbox.io Deployment + Redis Feature Flag + Canary Server](https://www.youtube.com/watch?v=NE_TqApmYmc)
-- [Screencast for Nomad Cluster Setup](https://www.youtube.com/watch?v=IrVbKKOrhCs)
+This task required us to deploy checkbox.io on two different servers.
+One with production branch and one with some changes (a canary server).

+We have created two different branches for this in the checkbox.io repository.
+The jenkins job for checkbox.io deploys these two versions on two different machines.

+In total we have created 3 AWS EC2 instances for this task.
+(This is done in a single run of ansible script which also generates instances for itrust deployement)

+The first server runs production branch code, the second server runs canary branch code.
+Each of them also run redis-slaves (explained below)
+The third server runs the following things:
+- A load balancer: which diverts some traffic to production and some to canary.
+It also keeps checking whether the canary server is up and running.
+If it detects that the canary server is down, all traffic is re-routed to production server.
+- A redis master node (explained below)
+- A Redis-client: This server also runs a small node-js server to access the flags on redis server.
+This is used to switch the Feature Flag and Canary Flag on/off.

+- There are two cases:
+	- First if the canary is down, then all traffic is re-routed to production server.
+	- Second, if the canary flag itself is turned off, then also, load-balancer will route all traffic to production.

 ## Redis Implementation:

 Feature Flag toggling has been implemented in this milestone through redis master-slave architecure topology.
 We have used 3 AWS EC2 instances designating 1 as the master and 2 as read-only slaves.
 The master-slave architecture has been configured in such a way that user can write data on Redis master only and Redis slaves will get the replica of the master data after authenticating themselves with master authentication password.

+Redis master is run on one server and redis slaves are run on both production and canary nodes.

 - We have used the application checkbox.io for demonstrating feature flag toggling through Redis.
-- checkbox.io has been deployed on the Redis master.
+- checkbox.io has been deployed on the Redis slaves - production and canary servers.
-- A route "/api/service/create" has been created in server.js of checkbox.io application.
+- For demonstrating the feature flag, we have used the route "/api/service/create" in server.js of checkbox.io application.
+	- This enables/disables the ability to create a new survey.
-- Once the flag is set on, the access to the /create route is enabled from both master and slave.
+- Once the flag is set on, the access to the /create route is enabled from both production and canary servers.
-- When the flag is off, the /create route is non-accessible from either master or slave.
+- When the flag is off, the /create route is non-accessible from both production and canary servers.

+Redis is also being used to enable/disable a CanaryServer Flag which starts/stops routing of traffic to canary by load balancer.

+## Screencasts:

+- [Screencast for Deployment and Rolling Updates](https://youtu.be/nz1o3ZfMQMs)
+- [Screencast for Checkbox.io Deployment + Redis Feature Flag + Canary Server](https://www.youtube.com/watch?v=NE_TqApmYmc)
+- [Screencast for Nomad Cluster Setup](https://www.youtube.com/watch?v=IrVbKKOrhCs)

 ## Contributions
 - Deployment and Rolling Updates - Atit Shetty
 - Automatic AWS EC2 Instance Spinning - Abhimanyu Jataria
-- Nomad Cluster Implemementation & canary Release - Ankur Garg
+- Checkbox.io Canary Server Setup + Nomad Cluster Setup - Ankur Garg
 - Redis FeatureFlag Implementation - Debosmita Das